FaZe Clan: Partnerships and collaborations

-FaZe Clan has been partnered with caffeinated drink mix brand Gamma Labs' G Fuel since 2012, which is currently one of the longest promotional collaborations in esports.
+FaZe Clan has partnered with caffeinated drink mix brand Gamma Labs' G Fuel since 2012, which is currently one of the longest promotional collaborations in esports.
 As a part of the collaboration, the company released FaZe-themed flavors, such as "FaZe Clan's Battle Juice" in 2019.
 On May 2, 2019, Atlanta Esports Ventures announced the purchase of a franchise spot in Call of Duty league in partnership with FaZe Clan.
 The resulting team, Atlanta FaZe, was announced on October 26, 2019.

 On November 22, 2018, FaZe Clan collaborated with sportswear manufacturer Champion to release exclusive clothing.
 In 2019, Champion released exclusive clothing with FaZe on four occasions.
 Champion manufactures most of the clothing released by FaZe.
 On March 14, 2019, FaZe Clan collaborated with clothing brand Siberia Hills for a limited-time hoodie release.

 On March 21, 2019, FaZe Clan announced its partnership with automobile manufacturer Nissan.
 Nissan started producing two original series on FaZe's YouTube channel.

 On September 26, 2019, football club Manchester City announced its partnership with FaZe Clan for content creation and clothing.

 On July 20, 2019, FaZe Clan opened a booth at ComplexCon 2019, where they sold exclusive clothing in collaboration with Champion, label Lyrical Lemonade and clothing brand 24karats.
 They collaborated with 24karats again on August 16, 2019, to release clothing accessories, and with Lyrical Lemonade on November 27 of the same year.

 On September 17, 2019, FaZe Clan collaborated with headwear company New Era.
 Through November 3 to 22, 2019, FaZe Clan collaborated with designer Warren Lotas, sportswear brand Kappa and clothing brand CLOT respectively to release exclusive clothing.

 In August 2021, FaZe Clan announced a sponsorship with McDonald's.
 The companies will partner on a series of content and other projects featuring major FaZe Clan stars.

 In September 2021, FaZe Clan and DC Comics collaborated on a limited edition comic book, written by Josh Trujillo and illustrated by Scot Eaton, featuring Batman and several members of the FaZe Clan.

 In January 2023, FaZe Clan announced a shoe collaboration with Nike.
 This collaboration came in the form of a Nike LeBron Nxxt Gen with the co-branding and colors of FaZe Clan.
 The shoe was debuted in a game played by Sierra Canyon, the school where Bronny James, LeBron James' son, played for.

-In February 2023, FaZe Clan announced a collaboration with A Bathing Ape (BAPE).
-The collaboration was said to include a number of FaZe Clan and BAPE branded apparel and accessories.

-On February 22, 2023, FaZe Clan announced a collaboration with GHOST Energy.
-This collaboration came in the form of an energy drink with an new flavor called "FaZe Pop."
-The drink is said to be zero sugar, have no artificial flavorings, and contain 200 mg of caffeine.